Justin Faulk

-Justin Michael Faulk (born March 20, 1992) is an American professional ice hockey defenseman and alternate captain for the St. Louis Blues of the National Hockey League (NHL).
-He previously played for the Carolina Hurricanes for the first eight years of his career.
-He was selected by the Hurricanes in the 2nd round (37th overall) of the 2010 NHL Entry Draft.
+Justin Michael Faulk (born March 20, 1992) is an American professional ice hockey player who is a defenseman for the Detroit Red Wings of the National Hockey League (NHL).
+He played for the Carolina Hurricanes for the first eight years of his career, then playing seven seasons for the St. Louis Blues.
+He was selected by the Hurricanes in the second round (37th overall) of the 2010 NHL entry draft.

 Before turning professional, Faulk played for the University of Minnesota Duluth where he set a new school record for most goals by a rookie defenceman and helped them capture the national championship.

 Early life

 Faulk was born on March 20, 1992, in South St. Paul, Minnesota to parents Gail and Dale.
 Faulk learned how to ice skate at three years old and began playing organized ice hockey at the age of six.
 His father died when he was seven years old and he was subsequently raised by his mother alongside his brother David.
 Following his father's death, Faulk described his mother as the biggest influence on his career.